LOADING ...

 Now throughout this peaceful there are others set to die

-better time than now to question why?
+What better than now to question why?

 But Crump is alive today